Choisissez ce que vous souhaitez recevoir :

 This is an important result since it shows that the machine can be operated reliably close to its maximum performance.
 The availability of more heating power, already envisaged in C27, will make it possible to investigate high confinement H-modes at high plasma current.

-The government said ITER would be by far the most important element of European nuclear research and therefore Switzerland wanted to be closely involved.
+The government said ITER would be by far the most important element of European nuclear research and it wanted to be closely involved.
 The accession of Switzerland was overwhelmingly approved by both houses of the Swiss Parliament.
 As an associated state, Switzerland contributes financially to the European fusion program.

 We are fully aware of the inconvenience caused by the multiplicity of alarm siren tests; it takes time, disturbs concentration and causes confusion with real alarms.